robinrendle/aeve/content/draft.md

 ***

 GLITTER!
 Glitter in her hair.
 Glitter in her drawers.
-Glitter under bed.
+Glitter under her bed.
 Glitter in the shower.
 Glitter in her bag.

 Friend puts glitter pretty much everywhere.

+Aeve had always considered herself African-American but in Africa there is no such thing as African.
+It’s fantastically more complex than one giant, shared culture.

+The thought that she might somehow overcome her fears made the evening immediately feel like a wild, unpredictable adventure.